Posted on

 Even though, you want to help them, protect them, and keep them as safe as possible in their active addiction, allowing them a means to keep using is counterproductive.
 There is no doubt that you have deep love and empathy for your loved one.

-Enabling may allow your loved one to continue having a means to use or drink.
+Enabling may allow your loved one to continue having the means to use or drink.
 If anything were to happen to them, you may end up feeling guilty.
-Even though your loved one’s dependency to drugs or alcohol is not your fault, guilt would be a natural reaction.
+Even though your loved one’s dependency on drugs or alcohol is not your fault, guilt would be a natural reaction.

-Holding an intervention for your loved one may be the best way to express your love, while holding firm boundaries.
+Holding an intervention for your loved one may be the best way to express your love while holding firm boundaries.
 An intervention allows you to express your feelings and offer treatment immediately.
-One of the goals of an intervention is to establish boundaries encouraging your loved one to go to treatment.
+One of the goals of an intervention is to establish boundaries and encourage your loved one to go to treatment.

 Hired Power uses innovation and compassion to connect you to the right support.
 Through our range of services and expertise, you can learn how to stay sober.
-Contact us now at 714-559-3919.
-Let us help you figure out the next steps to take towards your recovery goals.
+Contact us now at 800.910.9299.
+Let us help you figure out the next steps to take toward your recovery goals.